Dental Bridges: An Overview

 Getting a dental is not a painful procedure.
 Your dentist will use local anesthesia to numb the area.
 This will ensure that you do not feel any pain during treatment.
 When preparing your tooth, you may experience some pressure, pushing, or pulling.
 After the appointment when the anesthetic wears off, you will experience some discomfort.
 However, in most cases, this can be easily managed with over-the-counter pain relievers.

 It is important to perform any dental restoration on a healthy oral foundation.
 This will ensure the success of the treatment.
-It should be always be a priority to treat gum disease and control the disease before a dental bridge is put in place.
+It should always be a priority to treat gum disease and control the disease before a dental bridge is put in place.
 If the abutment tooth has decay, it will have to be treated before placing the bridge.
 Otherwise, the tooth will continue to rot and the success of the restoration is in jeopardy.
-Before placing type of dental restoration, your dentist will assess your oral health and develop a complete treatment plan that will address all your issues.
+Before placing a type of dental restoration, your dentist will assess your oral health and develop a complete treatment plan that will address all your issues.

 The first thing you should do is contact your dentist.
 We will try to get you in as soon as possible.
 Do not attempt to take the dental bridge out to loosen it further.
 This can lead to further damage or decay.
 Do not chew on the tooth if possible.
-Avoid hard object and maintain a soft diet until seen.
+Avoid hard objects and maintain a soft diet until seen.
 The key is to be seen by your dentist as soon as possible and to minimize the damage.
 Your dentist will assess the damage and come up with a solution.
 This may involve re-cementing the bridge, repairing it, or replacing it.